ABOUT THE HENNY

 A Revolutionary Tool for Athletes

-The benefits of squats, bench presses definitely have an important place in any program but there is a need for athletes to perform exercises that translate the strength gains made from these primary lifts into the horizontal plane.
+The benefits of squats, bench presses definitely have an important place in any program but there is a need for athletes to perform exercises that translate the strength gains made from these primary lifts into the horizontal plane and help improve athleticism.
 Research continues to show that force development in terms of sports performance is very directional specific.
 Squats alone to do not translate to speed development and acceleration.

-This is where the Henny comes in as it allows athletes to now train power in the horizontal plane in the weight room using the same weight equipment that is already available.
+This is where the Henny comes in as it allows athletes to now train strength and power in the horizontal plane using a fee and omnidirectional load in the weight room using the same weight equipment (barbells, plates etc) that is already available in most gyms.
 A transformer to athleticism!

 And a better middle ground option between Standard Free Weights and Fixed Machines for All Demographics